An Appalachian Trail Tale

 The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a serious paroxysm of clatter.
 Spacey, who was clearly on a similar page, had already scrammed.
 And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GO FUND ME page(1)(2); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.

-I also fired off a fusillade of feature-length farts as loudly as I ever have, saving each gaseous bubble inside until it would do the most damage outside.
-The reverberation was profound, and the gas had a lingering shelf life--it smelled as though I’d pooped my pants.
-(I did not.)
-In spite of my best efforts none of the jerks stirred.
+I also fired off a fusillade of feature-length farts as forcefully as ever, letting each gaseous bubble build inside till it would do the most damage outside.
+The reverberation was profound, and the scented substance had a lingering shelf life--it smelled as though I’d pooped my shorts.
+(I came close.)
+In spite of my performance none of the jerks stirred.
+Not even a mouse had.

-They’d started May 1st and were somehow averaging thirty-four miles a day.
-I suspect they’d hitched rides en route, judging by the sparkling condition of their gear.
-There are a surprising number of hikers who do this, so they could “check the trail off” and boast about their supposed accomplishment.
+They’d started May 1st and were averaging thirty-four miles a day.
+So they said.
+I suspect they’d caught rides along the way, gauging by their gear’s glisten.
+A number of hikers do this, so they could check the trail off and boast about their alleged accomplishment.
+The playground has become a proving ground.
+A PR event.

-After reading through the register, I sashayed over to inspect the bear bag pole, to resolve how a mouse could scamper up it.
-I knew mice were phenomenal creatures--stories of their abilities abound--but I had no idea they could climb metal poles.
+After reading the register, I sashayed over to inspect the bear bag pole.
+I wanted to resolve how a mouse could scamper up it.
+I knew mice were phenomenal creatures--tales of their abilities abound--but I had no idea they could climb metal poles.
+It turns out the pole was badly rusted, allowing the tenacious critters to get a purchase on it.
+I was chuffed to see that they’d chewed scores of holes through the obnoxious hikers’ food bags.
+Score!
+A stab of joy!
+Reap the whirlwind, asshats.
+Karma is real.

-By midmorning on this sixtieth anniversary of Norgay’s and Hillary’s summiting of Mount Everest I’d calmed down.
+By noon on this sixtieth anniversary of Norgay’s and Hillary’s summiting of Mount Everest I’d calmed down.
 I redirected my thoughts back into the trail and all its majesty.
 It ain’t as stunning as Nepal, but Shenandoah is pretty spectacular, and I was snapping photos left and right.
 Still, I think if the Southern Sierra fell prior to this point, no one would ever make it this far.

 The Sierra is known as the Range of Light; the Appalachians are the Range of Dark.
 I’ve had my fill of forests; I’m eager for New Hampshire’s exposed granite.
 But the Live Free Or Die state, aka the Granite State, is almost a thousand miles up trail.
 As much as I’d like to, I can’t afford to get ahead of myself just yet.

 At one point a bear--radio collar, ear-tag, and all--barreled down a hillside in front of us, gazing our direction reproachfully.
 A short while later we’d witness our first rattlesnake.
-The snake wasn’t as big as the bear, and it didn’t have a radio collar around its neck, nor an ear-tag, but it struck more fear into us than the brute had.
+Unlike the bruin the serpent didn’t have a radio collar around its neck, nor an ear-tag, but it struck more fear into us than the brute had.
 I’d unwittingly riled it with a hiking pole.
 It meant we’d now have to be vigilant where we placed our hands when scrambling.
 The Appalachian Trail requires stacks of scrambling.
 It cannot be hiked without the use of hands or arms.
+A call to arms!
+A show of hands!
+A hands-on experience!
+Don’t Tread on Me!

 Worse, we’ve been assured that the AT’s northern half undergoes a seismic change and makes the southern end look like a sidewalk: the cakewalk is replaced by interminable servings of humble pie.
 Portions out of proportion.
 A tale of two halves.
 Watch your step!
 Watch your hands!

-Our first rattler, just left of the picture's middle
+Our first rattler, just left of the picture's middle |

 Later yet I was again on my own.
 I left Coolie and his graceless enthusiasm at the Tom Floyd Wayside Shelter.
 He could fend for himself.
 Huts were once more labeled shelters, whether they offered much by way of shelter.
 But the Floyd structure was one of the ritzier ones; it was clear why Coolie stayed.
 The structure alone would run more than a hundred grand if it were on the market, and it came replete with a huge neighbor-less backyard, a capacious patio, and plenty of seating along its wooden railing.
 On the AT seats are a godsend, be they man made (rumps on stumps) or Nature-made.